corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 This means "this method can only be called when `Self` has a known size at compile time", which is true for concrete types but not for trait objects.
 It is more explicit because you're in control over how the trait can be used.
-The downside is that this limits the usability of trait further down the line because some methods won't be callable on all trait objects and changing the trait will cause breaking changes.
+The downside is that this limits the usability of the trait further down the line because some methods won't be callable on all trait objects and changing the trait will cause breaking changes.

 You won't be able to call `duplicate` on `&dyn Widget`, but you can still call it on concrete types like `Button`.